Rice–fish system: History

 The simultaneous cultivation of rice and fish is thought to be over 2,000 years old.
-Ancient clay models of rice fields, containing miniature models of fish such as the common carp, have been found in Han dynasty tombs in China.
+Ancient clay models of rice fields, containing miniature models of fish such as the common carp (Cyprinus carpio), have been found in Han dynasty tombs in China.
 The system originated somewhere in continental Asia such as in India, Thailand, northern Vietnam and southern China.
 The practice likely started in China since they were early practitioners of aquaculture.

-Common carp may have been the first fish in rice-fish systems.
+Carp may have been the first fish in rice–fish systems.

-Common carp were probably among the first fish used in rice-fish systems.
+Carp were probably among the first fish used in rice–fish systems.
 Wei dynasty records from 220 to 265 AD mention that "a small fish with yellow scales and a red tail, grown in the rice fields of Pi County northeast of Chengdu, Sichuan Province, can be used for making sauce".
 Liu Xun wrote the first descriptions of the system, with texts written during 900 AD in the Tang dynasty.
-Rice-fish systems may have evolved from pond culture in China; one theory proposes that the practice started when farmers decided to place excess fry in their ponds and found the results beneficial.
-The practice may have developed independently from China in other Asian countries; there is evidence that it spread from India to neighbouring Asian countries over 1500 years ago.
+Rice–fish systems may have evolved from pond culture in China; one theory proposes that the practice started when farmers decided to place excess fry in their ponds and found the results beneficial.
+The practice may have developed independently from China in other Asian countries; there is evidence that it spread from India to neighbouring Asian countries over 1,500 years ago.

-The practice slowly gained popularity among farmers, and by the mid-1900s, over 28 countries on all continents except Antarctica used rice-fish systems.
+The practice slowly gained popularity among farmers, and by the mid-1900s, over 28 countries on all continents except Antarctica used rice–fish systems.
 Historically, the common carp was the most commonly used fish, with the Mozambique tilapia (Oreochromis mossambicus) in second place.
 As the practice spread throughout the world, new species were adopted.
 For example, Malaysia introduced the snakeskin gourami (Trichogaster pectoralis) and Egypt used the Nile tilapia (Oreochromis niloticus).
-An early study, in Jiangsu Province in 1935, found that growing black carp (Mylopharyngodon piceus), grass carp, silver carp, bighead carp (Aristichthys nobilis) and common carp together with rice was beneficial.
-Rice-fish systems were traditionally low maintenance, growing additional animal protein alongside the staple food, rice.
-The space used for fish-rice systems in China grew from 441027 ha to 853150 ha and the production increased dramatically, going from 36,330 tonnes to 206,915 tonnes between 1983 and 1994.
+An early study, in Jiangsu Province in 1935, found that placing black carp (Mylopharyngodon piceus), grass carp (Ctenopharyngodon idella), silver carp (Hypophthalmichthys molitrix, 'silverfin'), bighead carp (Aristichthys nobilis) and common carp together with rice was beneficial.
+Rice–fish systems were traditionally low maintenance, growing additional animal protein alongside the staple food, rice.
+The space used for fish–rice systems in China grew from 441027 ha to 853150 ha and the production increased dramatically, going from 36,330 tonnes to 206,915 tonnes between 1983 and 1994.

-In 2002, the rice-fish system became one of the first Globally Important Agricultural Heritage Systems to be recognized by the FAO.
+In 2002, the rice–fish system became one of the first Globally Important Agricultural Heritage Systems to be recognized by the FAO.